eglenn-dev/react-template/README.md

-# React + TS + SWC Template
+# React w/ TypeScript

-This is a template for a React project with TypeScript and SWC.
+This is a template for a React project with TypeScript.
 It uses Vite with React, TypeScript, and SWC.
-Origionally made to make ti easier to start and deploy simple projects to GitHub Pages.
+Originally made to make it easier to start and deploy simple projects to GitHub Pages.

 ## Resources